 Journey into a captivating world of sunswept limestone contours, mysterious ancient architecture, majestic elk crossing misty waters, and the crimson cheeks of a curious child captured through the eye of award-winning photographer Cheryl Opperman.
 Her bold images provide a vivid bridge directly into the heart of countries, indigenous peoples, wildlife, and landscapes spanning the globe.

-An extensive list of credits for organizations and publications including the American Humane Association, Overseas Adventure Travel, The Denver Post, San Diego Union Tribune, and National Geographic Society result from her alluring exploration of sixteen countries on seven continents.
-Cheryl’s esthetic compositions, artistic use of light, and exquisite detail have been honored with several prestigious awards including the Grand Prize in the professional category of the “Ultimate Image of Earth” international contest for Earth Day 2000, the “People in Nature” Category Winner in the 2003 Nature’s Best International Photography Awards, First Place for Travel/Tourism photography in the 2004 International Photography Awards, and First Place “Birds” in the professional category of the 2006 National Wildlife Photography Awards.
-She has been interviewed by 9News television in Denver, Colorado and was featured as a leading female nature photographer by Outdoor Photographer Magazine.
+An extensive list of credits for organizations and publications including the American Humane Association, Overseas Adventure Travel, The Denver Post, San Diego Union Tribune, Apple and the National Geographic Society result from her alluring exploration of over 20 countries on seven continents.
+Cheryl’s esthetic compositions, artistic use of light, and exquisite detail have been honored with several prestigious awards including the Grand Prize in the professional category of the “Ultimate Image of Earth” international contest for Earth Day 2000, the “People in Nature” Category Winner in the 2003 Nature’s Best International Photography Awards, First Place for Travel/Tourism photography in the 2004 International Photography Awards, First Place “Birds” in the professional category of the 2006 National Wildlife Photography Awards, and the “Wildlife” Category Winner in the 2015 Windland Smith Rice International Awards.
+She has been interviewed by 9News television in Denver, Colorado, Luminous Landscape and Smithsonian Earth.
+She was also featured as a leading female nature photographer by Outdoor Photographer Magazine.

 Her photographs have been displayed in solo and group exhibitions across the country at notable venues including the Temple Hoyne Buell Theater, Boettcher Concert Hall, and Denver International Airport in Denver, Colorado and the Smithsonian National Museum of Natural History in Washington D.C.